prarahul/urora-beauty-analytics/PROJECT_EXPLANATION.md

 ### 5-Minute Demo Script

 **Minute 1**: "This is Aurora Beauty's analytics platform for their SEA markets.
-Let me show you the business impact first - here's $2M+ in identified opportunities."
+Let me show we the business impact first - here's $2M+ in identified opportunities."

 **Minute 2**: "The revenue trends show seasonal patterns across countries.
 Watch what happens when I filter to just Indonesia - see how the patterns change?"